cpap7/FattyMenu/README.md

 7) Boot up Garry's Mod (x86-64 branch), and wait for it to load to the main menu.

 8) Once you're at the main menu, alt-tab over to Xenos and press the box that says "process" next to it.
 Scroll down once you see 3 gmod.exe processes.
-Select the 3rd one, aka the one with the lowest number next to it.
+Select the 2nd or 3rd one (usually the ones with the lowest process ID number next to it).
 Then, hit the 'Inject' button to inject it in-game.
 - Note: if that doesn't work, try the other two.
-If Xenos crashes, that's fine, just launch the injector again and ensure your settings are still saved and try the remaining gmod.exe processes
+If Xenos crashes, that's fine.
+Just launch the injector again, ensure your settings are correct, and try the remaining gmod.exe processes

 9) If the menu loads up, you should see a minimized ImGui window.
 Congrats; it works!
 Be sure to resize the menu.
 - Note: clicking around on it may cause you to accidentally click other menu options behind it.